-- Recognition of Prior Experiential Learning (RPEL) - The identification, assessment, and formal acknowledgement of learning and achievement that occurred at some time in the past prior to entry to a course of study, but not in the context of formal education or training. - Reference Points - Statements and other publications that establish criteria against which performance can be measured. - Regents Business School (RBS) - A Regent's University London School offering programmes in Business at Foundation, Undergraduate and Postgraduate level from September 2016. - Regent's Institute of Languages & Culture (RILC) A Regent's University London School offering courses and programmes in the areas of English language, foreign languages (Arabic, Chinese, French, German, Italian, Japanese, Portuguese, Russian, Spanish), Cross-Cultural Management, Intercultural Communication and Cultural Studies. - Regent's School of Creative & Liberal Arts A new Regent's University London School, established in September 2016, encompassing the programme areas of Fashion and Design; Film, Media and Performance, and Liberal Arts and Humanities. - Regent's School of Drama, Film & Media (RSDFM) A Regent's University London School offering programmes in screenwriting, theatre writing, film and television production, acting, and producing at undergraduate and postgraduate level.
-Superseded by Regent's School of Creative & Liberal Arts from September 2016. - Regent's School of Fashion & Design (RSFD) A Regent's University London School offering programmes in fashion and design at undergraduate level.
-Superseded by Regent's School of Creative & Liberal Arts from September 2016. - Regent's School of Psychotherapy & Psychology (RSPP) A Regent's University London School that offers courses in in psychology at foundation and undergraduate level and in psychology, psychotherapy, counselling and counselling psychology at postgraduate level. - Regulatory Body- An organisation recognised by government as being responsible for the regulation or approval of a particular range of issues. - RPEL See Recognition of Prior Experiential Learning - RPL See Recognition of Prior Learning - Rescind To revoke (cancel) credit/an award.
+- Recognised Bodies Institutions that are recognised by the UK government as being entitled to award degrees and other higher education qualifications. - Recognition of Prior Learning - Taking account of previous learning that has occurred in any of a range of contexts including school, college and university, and/or through life and work experiences.
+Once recognised through this process, prior learning can be used to gain credit or exemption for qualifications and/or personal and career development. - Recognition of Prior Experiential Learning (RPEL) - The identification, assessment, and formal acknowledgement of learning and achievement that occurred at some time in the past prior to entry to a course of study, but not in the context of formal education or training. - Reference Points - Statements and other publications that establish criteria against which performance can be measured. - Regent's Institute of Languages & Culture (RILC) A Regent's University London School offering courses and programmes in the areas of English language, foreign languages (Arabic, Chinese, French, German, Italian, Japanese, Portuguese, Russian, Spanish), Cross-Cultural Management, Intercultural Communication and Cultural Studies. - Regulatory Body- An organisation recognised by government as being responsible for the regulation or approval of a particular range of issues.

+RPEL - See Recognition of Prior Experiential Learning

+RPL - See Recognition of Prior Learning

+Rescind - To revoke (cancel) credit/an award.